Power REIT: Why David Should Defeat Goliath

 ABOUT THE AUTHOR: Al Speisman is the principal of Speisman Law, LLC.
 As an investor, he focuses on undervalued, micro-cap companies.
 He received his M.B.A. from Northwestern University's Kellogg Graduate School of Management with concentrations in finance and accounting.
 Mr. Speisman earned his Juris Doctorate degree from The John Marshall Law School.

-Power Reit: Why David Should Defeat Goliath was first published on AltEnergyStocks.com
+Power REIT: Why David Should Defeat Goliath was first published on AltEnergyStocks.com

 DISCLOSURE: Al Speisman is a significant shareholder in Power REIT.
 On January 3, 2017, he filed an Amended 13G.